-Under normal circumstances, the use of mobile phones in the classroom is forbidden.
+Under normal circumstances and in all settings (including EYFS), the use of mobile phones and personal cameras in the classroom is forbidden.
 Phones should be turned off and out of sight.
 However under exceptional circumstances, and only on direction from the head, it may be necessary to allow the use of mobiles to ensure the wider safety of the setting, for example on the failure of the internal telephone system.
 If this is the case, the right to examine phones is reserved if there is any suspicion of inappropriate use.